Sarah Grünewald

 Sarah Backhaus Grünewald (born 5 February 1984) is a Danish model, television presenter and actress.

+Biography

 She was born in Germany, but was raised in Marielyst on Falster.

 In 2013 Sarah Grünewald was chosen as Claus Elming's new member and replacement for Christiane Schaumburg-Müller in Season 10 of Vild med dans.
 She returned in Season 11.

 She has participated in the television series Tomgang and in the films A Funny Man (2010) and Det andet liv (2014).

 In 2014 she married boyfriend Rasmus Backhaus.
 Their son, Luis, was born in March 2016.